RegsonDR/spotify-save-playlists-cron/README.md

 ```
 5. Execute [authorization.py](/setup/authorization.py) and open the URL generated.
 6. Authorize your app to access your Spotify account, this will then redirect you to your Redirect URI with a `?code=` parameter in the url.
-7. Copy the whole url into the console and hit enter, this will then give you your refresh token. **Do not post this refresh token anywhere publically.**
+7. Copy the whole url you were redirected to into the console and hit enter, this will then give you your refresh token. **Do not post this refresh token anywhere publically.**

 Example:
  ```